Robo4J/robo4j-rpi-lcd-example/README.md

 ## Robo4J-rpi-lcd-example
-Simple RasbpberryPi / Arduino demo client.
-The client is the tank platform.
+Robo4J RasbpberryPi LCD Demo example

-The platform supports following movements: forward, backward, left, right.
+...UNDER CONSTRUCTION...

-The client provides http server.
+Example offers full LCD control by using button or using socket communication over HTTP.

-The internal sever is accessiable on the port 8025 and supports POST request where no authentication is not required.
+The internal sever is accessible on the port 8025 and supports POST request where no authentication is not required.

 example : <CLIENT_BRICK_IP>:8025